 Seatbelts save lives!

-(Warren County) – Atrium Medical Center’s Warren County Safe Communities Coalition announces the kick off of the 2012 “Click it or Ticket” campaign in Warren County.
-This campaign is nation wide, sponsored by the National Highway Traffic Safety Administration (NHTSA) with a primary goal of increasing seatbelt use and raising awareness.
+Warren County, May 16, 2014 – Atrium Medical Center’s Warren County Safe Communities Coalition (WCSCC) announces the kickoff of the 2014 “Click it or Ticket” campaign in Warren County.
+This campaign and mobilization is a nationwide effort, coordinated by the National Highway Traffic Safety Administration (NHTSA) with a primary goal of increasing seatbelt use and raising awareness.
 WCSCC will be teaming up with local law enforcement and traffic safety partners to promote the click it or ticket campaign and crack down on motorists who are not buckling up.

 The mobilization focuses campaign efforts through high visibility enforcement by local police and public awareness efforts through coalition activities.
 Joey Brumfield, Program Coordinator for Warren County Safe Communities and Trauma Outreach Coordinator at Atrium Medical Center states “It is our responsibility as a coalition to promote seatbelt use and reduce the amount of preventable injuries and deaths in Warren County.”

 According to the CDC, seatbelt use reduces the risk for serious injury and death during a crash by more than 50%.
 Over the past two years, over 60% of all motor vehicle occupants killed in motor vehicle crashes in Warren County were not wearing a seatbelt.
 In 2012 alone, over 13,000 lives may have been saved across the nation if they would have simply buckled up.
 “Not only are there legal ramifications for not wearing a seatbelt, but it is proven that seatbelts do save lives,” says Brumfield.
 From 2008 to 2012, it is estimated that nearly 63,000 lives were saved across America because of buckling up.